bytedeco/javacv/README.txt

 }}}
 and similarly for `v10` and `v11`.

-IMPORTANT: OpenCV might crash if it has been compiled with SSE instructions.
-This is known to occur on 32-bit x86 when the calling conventions of the compiler used to build the Java implementation differ from the one used to compile OpenCV.
+IMPORTANT NOTE: OpenCV might crash if it has been compiled with SSE instructions.
+This is known to occur on 32-bit x86 when the SSE calling conventions of the compiler used to build the Java implementation differ from the one used to compile OpenCV.
 The AMD64 architecture appears unaffected.
 JNA will probably be updated in the near future with a workaround, but for the moment, please be advised.

-==Licensing Issues==
-If the GPL causes licensing problems with your own code, please contact me.
-I can reissue JavaCV (minus `ARToolKitPlus.java` and `PGRFlyCapture.java`) under a different license if required.

 ==Acknowledgments==